Pooret/squad-deberta-analysis/README.md

 In this heatmap, darker colors represent higher attention weights.
 The model is focusing on tokens like "What", "is", and "red", indicating their importance in generating the answer.
 There is also significant attention paid to the '[SEP]` and stop tokens (e.g. '.', '?' in this case), showing that these tokens may be important in allowing the model to understand the semantics of the question and answer pair.

 What is also observed is that the heads in different layers are  not all layers are equal, as we only see attention paid to the answer tokens starting at layer 6.
-In the earlier layers, it can be seen that the model has several patterns that are likely used to uderstand the nature of the task.
+In the earlier layers, it can be seen that the model has several patterns that are likely used to understand the nature of the task.

 ### Layer 0 - Head 5: Special Tokens Attention